borismus/smus.com/posts/2013/moved-to-s3/index.md

-From VPS to Static Hosting
+From VPS to static hosting
 ==========================
 posted: 2013-01-16